nmrML/nmrML/examples/5/index.md

 <a href="/examples/5/biosample_quantification.nmrML">Download nmrML file</a>

-This biosample spectrum is procceced by Bayesil.
+This biosample spectrum is procceced with Bayesil.
 The nmrML format of results from <a href="http://bayesil.ca" >Bayesil</a> contains a list of compounds and peak assignments from the quantification process.
 After running Bayesil on an uploaded fid, the user has the option to download the results displayed on the viewer/interface in the nmrML format.

 ### nmrML
 ```xml